microsoft/fluentui/docs/react-v9/contributing/component-implementation-guide.md

 # Versioning Overview

 Each component is released in multiple phases.
-This process has changed as of July 2023, and is outlined in more detail in the [[new release process   v9 packages]] article.
+This process has changed as of July 2023, and is outlined in more detail in the [v9 package release cycle](release-process.md).
 In summary:

 1. **Kickoff phase**: Package has `-preview` suffix and is not yet published to NPM (private).
 2. **Preview phase**: Package has `-preview` suffix and is published with version `0.(major).(minor|patch)`.
 Breaking changes will be marked as minor, but announced as such in changelogs.